wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-app-performance-test.md

 #### Q: Is there a limit on how long I can run a test?

-**A**: Yes, you can run your test up to an hour in the Azure Portal.
+**A**: Yes, you can run your test up to an hour in the Azure Portal Preview.

 #### Q: How much time do I get to run performance tests?